Marcosmgs/rockpaperscissors/README.md

 ### Features Left to Implement

 - Another feature idea would be to create a best of 3 game style in a 30sec game, where the user scores as many points as possible in 30sec in a best of 3 style.
 The highest score is the winner.

+## Testing

+This game has been put through testing since the beginning and at every stage of the building, I made use of W3C and Jigsaw validator.
+In addition, Google Chrome developer tool was used for troubleshooting and console.log on screen for every code step through the java script for all the functionalities that were created.

+I used Google Chrome developer tool & Firefox inspector tool to make sure pages are responsive to different screen sizes and devices.

+During the building process, an error encountered was due to the variable used to generate a random number for the computer's choice.
+I had set a const and changed to let to fix this error.

+### Validator Testing

+- HTML
+    - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmarcosmgs.github.io%2Frockpaperscissors%2F)

+- CSS
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmarcosmgs.github.io%2Frockpaperscissors%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+- JavaScript
+    - No errors were found when passing through the official [Jshint validator](https://jshint.com/)

+    - Metrics returned:
+      - There are 19 functions in this file.
+      - Function with the largest signature take 2 arguments, while the median is 0.
+      - Largest function has 19 statements in it, while the median is 1.
+      - The most complex function has a cyclomatic complexity value of 10 while the median is 1.

+### Unfixed Bugs

+No Unfixed Bugs left behind ;)